Ronald Benita (he/it)

 Seventeen

-Ronald muses: ‘A few years ago, I had no idea who I was.
+Ronald muses: 'A few years ago, I had absolutely no idea who I was.
 Now I do, although I am still growing.
-With my self-assurance, knowledge and love I want to pass this on to other queer people.
-If I had ever told my younger self of fifteen that I would be out of the closet at seventeen and later be a Pride ambassador, I would probably never have believed it.’
+With my self-assurance, knowledge and love, I would like to convey this to other queer people.
+If I had ever told my younger self of 15 that I would be out of the closet at 17 and later be a Pride ambassador, I probably would never have believed it.'
 Ronald has made his former self proud.

 Pride ambassador since 2022